 Days

-- First Tuesday in February: African American Coaches Day (United States)
+- Third Tuesday in March: Agriculture Day or Ag Day (United States)

 Why do you keep falling for the same type?